Certificate | Full Time

 1 year, full-time study based on the NQF notional hours.

-Learners who complete this qualification could pursue a career as:
+The learners who complete the qualification could pursue a career as a:

 - Knowledge, comprehension and application of the English language at NQF 3/Grade 11 or equivalent

 - Knowledge, comprehension and application of Mathematical Literacy at NQF 3/Grade 11 or equivalent